-The aristocratic man's jeweled cane hit the marble floor rhythmically as he neared President Zephyr's office.
+The aristocratic man's jeweled cane hit the marble floor rhythmically as he paced around the projected arena.
 Livius Ostrovski didn't look a day over forty-five, standing erect and alert as a bird of prey, yet he felt each and every of his seventy-two winters in his bones.

-"I have been told the animals are ready, Mr. President," Livius said with a small smile.
-"The grizzlies and beavers have been giving us some trouble but I've been assured they will all be perfect for the Games."
+"The muttations are ready, Mr. President," Livius said with a small smile.
+"The grizzlies and beavers had been giving us some trouble but our geneticists fixed them up.
+The new generation is perfect."

 Livius tensed despite the lack of threat in the President's tone.
-Just like he had served with pride, he had not come as a supplicant.
+He had served with pride, and he would leave with pride.

 "A few years are nothing to the vagaries of history.
 I prefer to be remembered at my best and live my twilight years in the comfort of my home," Livius said, trying to sound humble.

 He had barely enough energy for one last Games.
 Power's enticing pull had loosened over the years and mistakes were too costly.
 He wasn't afraid of the Districts rebelling.
 Hope and fear kept them docile.
 With victors came a year of abundant food, and the death of children was nothing special in those backwards regions.
 No, Livius had grown afraid of his own people.